Ronald A. Oleynik

-Ronald A. Oleynik, head of the International Trade Practice, is a partner practicing in Holland & Knight's Washington, D.C., office in the area of international trade regulation.
-His experience includes a broad range of industrial security, customs, export and international trade matters.
+Ronald A. Oleynik, co-head of the International Trade Practice, is a partner practicing in Holland & Knight's Washington, D.C., office in the area of international trade regulation.
+His experience includes a broad range of industrial security, customs, export control, trade policy and public & private and international trade matters.

 In the area of industrial security, Mr. Oleynik has been involved in a significant percentage of all foreign investment review proceedings before the Committee on Foreign Investment in the United States (CFIUS), and is one of the leading practitioners in the area of foreign direct investment in the U.S. defense industry under the U.S. regulations regarding Foreign Ownership, Control and Influence (FOCI).

 Mr. Oleynik has considerable experience in the area of anti-bribery laws.
 He counsels clients regarding compliance and enforcement issues related to the U.S. Foreign Corrupt Practices Act.
 In this regard, he has helped a broad range of companies establish effective programs to address the risks inherent in operating in certain parts of the world and counsels those companies on the wide range of FCPA issues that arise on a daily basis.